Rosuav/StilleBot/Notes.md

 Hopping the Bot
 ---------------

+Prior to the /serverstatus page having the ability to directly hop the bot, this was the procedure.
+It is still available for situations in which a manual hop is required.

 Transferring the primary instance of the bot between Gideon and Sikorsky is simple in theory, but in practice, I have some safeguards to make sure that nothing goes wrong.
 Follow these steps to hop the bot back and forth.